-Younger children were so excited to hit the pavement, they began running before they even hit the starting line.
+Younger children were so excited, they began running before they even hit the starting line.

-The last 5-year old to complete the course was accompanied by race organizer Dan Petek, who in an e-mail said the final race is a “celebration of accomplishment.”
+The last 5-year-old to complete the course was accompanied by race organizer Dan Petek.

-“The local kids run will continue under a different name, venue and moniker next year at Fairchild Air Force Base,” Petek wrote.
+“The local kids run will continue under a different name, venue and moniker next year at Fairchild Air Force Base,” Petek said in an e-mail.
 “Please help us make this week a true celebration of accomplishment.”

-The following year the race was moved to Joe Albi, where it has been since.
-After 2000 the name was changed to America’s Kids Run, at the request of the Lilac Bloomsday Association which had allowed the event use of the Bloomsday moniker.
+The following year the race was moved to Joe Albi, where it has been held since.
+After 2000 the name was changed to America’s Kids Run at the request of the Lilac Bloomsday Association, which had allowed the event use of the Bloomsday moniker.
 Slowly, the number of participants began to dwindle, volunteers said.

-In 2001, the Pentagon contacted Spokane’s event organizers and asked them to develop a template to stage kids’ run on U.S. military installations on Armed Forces Weekend, the third week in May each year.
+In 2001, the Pentagon contacted Spokane’s event organizers and asked them to develop a template to stage kids runs on U.S. military installations on Armed Forces Weekend, the third week in May each year.
 Today, America’s Armed Forces Kids Runs are held on 151 military bases worldwide.